justingamble/justingamble.github.io/about.md

 books at the time, and started reading select blogs on the [Elixir Radar](http://plataformatec.com.br/elixir-radar/weekly-newsletter) newsletter.
 Now I am intrigued by all things Elixir.

+## What did you use before Elixir?

+Before discovering Elixir I used C, C++, Smalltalk, Java, Perl, Python, and Ruby.
+I still enjoy these languages.

 ## What else do you like to do for fun?